 The sin (cause) – suffering (effect) connection typically does not apply directly to specific individuals, rather pertains to a rebellious society at large.
 When the disciples saw a man who was born blind, they asked Jesus, “Teacher who did sin, this man, or his parents, that he was born blind?
 Jesus answered, Neither has this man sinned nor his parents, but that works of God should be manifested in him” (John 9: 1-3).

 So, it wasn’t this man’s sin that caused his blindness.
-The reason for his unfortunate state was because God’s work of redemptive suffering was being displayed.
+The reason for his unfortunate state was because God’s work of redemptive suffering was being displayed for all to see.
 This concept also applies to Job’s anguish.
 In the book of Job, Job was a noble man.
 We learn that his continuous suffering was not because he had sinned badly.
 Instead, Job’s punishment was inflicted by God in order to prove to the devil that love and loyalty require suffering.

 Now, there are significant exceptions to this rule.
 We do, in fact, witness instances of a person’s sin directly causing turmoil to that person.
 Recall, Jesus healed the sick man and then later told him, “Behold you are made well.
 Sin no more so that nothing worse may happen to you” (John 5: 12-14).
 Here, is a direct parallel of sin and temporal punishment.
 We can’t also dismiss the incident when God killed Ananias and Sapphira on the spot when they tried to deceive St. Peter.
 Clearly, in this passage God is telling us if you tell a blatant lie to the vicar of Christ without remorse, your body, much like soul, is going to instantly die (see Acts 5: 1-11).